 Have you ever thought of your insurance data as a liability?
 Storing, maintaining, and governing the data costs money.

-If your insurance business hasn’t started utilizing analytics yet, I’m guessing you’re familiar with the concept and the promise of its value.
-The success, value and ROI of any technology depends on how it’s deployed and used, especially when it comes to Analytics.
+Even if your insurance business hasn’t started utilizing analytics yet, you’re likely familiar with the concept and the promise of its value.
+The success, value, and ROI of any technology depends on how it’s deployed and used, especially when it comes to analytics.

 Let’s take a look at an agency example…